 Driving Innovation in Life Sciences: Building Anthos Therapeutics

-This can cause promising treatments to languish in development and leave the needs of many patients unmet – such as those suffering from thrombotic events, which include strokes, heart attacks and pulmonary embolisms.
-Thrombotic events cause an estimated 1 in 4 deaths worldwide per year, making them the leading cause of premature death in the world.
-However, many patients don’t receive optimal therapy because they’re especially at risk of excess bleeding from use of conventional anticoagulants.
+This can cause promising treatments to languish in development and leave the needs of many patients unmet – such as those suffering from strokes, heart attacks and pulmonary embolisms.
+These thrombotic events cause an estimated one in four deaths worldwide per year, making them collectively the leading cause of death.
+However, many patients don’t receive optimal therapy because they’re especially at risk of excess bleeding from use of conventional blood thinners.

 At Blackstone, we believe private capital has an important role to play in advancing innovative therapies and driving growth, especially in industries like life sciences that require substantial up-front investment to fund research and development.
-We launched Blackstone Life Sciences (BXLS) to build businesses and invest behind potentially lifesaving products, and in 2019 partnered with Novartis to launch Anthos Therapeutics, a biopharmaceutical company focused on developing novel treatments for cardiovascular disease.
+We launched Blackstone Life Sciences (BXLS) to build businesses and invest behind potentially lifesaving products.

-Patients taking conventional anticoagulants risk bleeding from even small injuries because those medicines, while effective at preventing dangerous blood clots, also interfere with healthy blood clotting processes.
+Patients taking conventional blood thinners risk bleeding from even small injuries because those medicines, while effective at preventing dangerous blood clots, also interfere with healthy blood clotting processes and can cause excessive bleeding.
 Abelacimab has the potential to separate the reactions that are needed for healthy blood clotting from unhealthy ones — representing a paradigm shift in antithrombotic treatment.

-One of Blackstone Life Sciences’ core goals is to advance medicines whose development would have otherwise been delayed or even abandoned altogether.
-Before Anthos’ launch, Novartis was looking for ways to invest behind this promising product but faced funding constraints.
-We offered Novartis a unique solution based on our combination of capital and expertise in the development of cardiovascular therapies, while allowing them to retain an interest in the product.
-Our investment not only revived the effort to bring abelacimab to market, but also rapidly accelerated its development timeline.
+One of Blackstone Life Sciences’ core opportunities is to own and develop innovative medicines that otherwise would not advance within a large biopharmaceutical company because of a shift in strategic focus.
+Before Anthos’ launch, Novartis was looking for ways to invest behind this product while trying to decide if they should remain active in the cardiovascular space.
+We offered Novartis a solution that enabled the development of this promising product by BXLS.
+Our investment not only revived the effort to bring abelacimab to market, but also rapidly accelerated its anticipated development timeline.

-BXLS also provided Anthos support beyond just capital.
-As industry veterans with clinical expertise – including 26 PhDs and MDs on the team – Blackstone Life Sciences provided Anthos vital guidance on trial design and execution.
-We also played an important role in building the Anthos’ board and leadership team, sourcing experts from our network to join as CEO and COO.
+In addition to investing behind abelacimab, BXLS provided Anthos support beyond just capital.
+As industry veterans with deep expertise – including 14 ex-CEOs and 28 MD/PhDs on the team – BXLS provided Anthos vital guidance on trial design and execution and played an important role in building the Anthos board and leadership team, sourcing experts from our network to join as CEO, CMO, COO, CFO and CCO.

 John Glasspool is CEO and member of the Board of Directors of Anthos Therapeutics.
 Prior to joining Anthos, Mr. Glasspool served in a number of roles at Novartis Pharma, including Global Head of Cardiovascular & Metabolism Business Franchise.

-Describe the results from abelacimab’s Phase II trial.
+Describe abelacimab’s latest Phase 2 trial.
 How did the treatment perform?